eye-division/lucybaxandall/_products/APaper/a6-paper-selection.md

   seasons.
 This popular selection of 6 A6 (postcard size) sheets, internally sized for use with most art and writing media, includes sheets to give you a good overview of our papers made with recycled fabrics, local plants and specialist fibres.
-Packaging is biodegradable cellophane.
+Packaged in biodegradable cellophane.
 permalink: /products/paper-selectionA6/
 category: Papers
 _options: